haacked/haacked.com/_posts/self-interest-empathy.markdown

 In fact, it's so good, part of the point of my blog post is to draw attention to his post.
 Especially the iconic image in his post that is a powerful illustration of real empathy.

-But this reminds me of a Malcom in the Middle episode entitled _Reese Cooks_.
-Reese is an older brother to Malcom who exhibits mild psychopathic tendencies.
+But this reminds me of a scene from an early 2000 television sitcom known for exploring the dark recesses of human psychology, Malcom in the Middle.
+In an episode entitled _Reese Cooks_, Reese, an older brother to Malcom, exhibits mild psychopathic tendencies.
 In an effort to show him more attention, ~~Heisenberg~~Hal, his dad, signs him up for a cooking class.

 ![Malcom in the Middle episode: Reese Cooks - Heisenberg in his previous marriage](https://f.cloud.github.com/assets/19977/2463115/7ea028fa-af88-11e3-8a79-e3ba584a561d.jpg)